IAFEnvoy/Origins-NeoForge/README.md

 ## Credit

-Special thanks to the following develops for ideas and some code:
+Special thanks to the following developers for ideas and some code:

 - Apace: Author of the [`Origins Mod`](https://github.com/Apace100/origins-fabric), open source under `MIT` license.
 - EdwinMindcraft: Author of the [`Forge` port of `Origins Mod`](https://github.com/EdwinMindcraft/origins-forge), open